MatthewRGonzalez/Econometric/_pages/about.md

 Matthew Gonzalez is an incoming **predoctoral research fellow** in Sociology at the Johns Hopkins University.

 ## Academic Background
-Originally from Connecticut, Matt earned both a BSc and MA in Economics from Syracuse University.
+Originally from Connecticut, Matt is currently pursuing a MA in economics from Syracuse University.
 Prior to joining PIRL, he worked as a research assistant for Syracuse University’s Department of Economics and Center for Policy Research, where he contributed to projects related to labor market structures, rental discrimination and international trade.

 ## Research Interests: